scala-exercises/scala-exercises/DEV_GUIDE.md

 The [scala-exercises](https://github.com/scala-exercises) organization holds different repositories for both the core project ([scala-exercises](https://github.com/scala-exercises/scala-exercises)), and each of the main scala-exercises libraries (such as [exercises-stdlib](https://github.com/scala-exercises/exercises-stdlib) or [exercises-cats](https://github.com/scala-exercises/exercises-cats)).
 The core project is currently built on one single module.
 The content you can provide to the platform doesn't necessarily need to be in the previously mentioned organization, but for them to appear inside the main hosted `scala-exercises`, they need to be published in a public artifact repository like Sonatype or Maven-central.
 All the steps, from creating the content library to the publication process, are described in the following sections.

 You can also find a [bare-bones template](https://github.com/scala-exercises/exercises-template) set up for you, containing a basic library with one section.
-Feel free to use it as a foundation for your own library.
+Feel free to fork it as a foundation for your own library.

 ###Content creation